jonnonz1/nz-statute-book/acts/public/1998/ngai-tahu-claims-settlement-act-1998.md

 (7) The Director-General may, at his or her discretion, notify in the Gazette any action intended to be taken pursuant to this section.

 ### 245 Regulations
-The Governor-General may, on the recommendation of the Minister of Conservation, from time to time, by Order in Council, make regulations for the following purposes:
+(1) The Governor-General may, on the recommendation of the Minister of Conservation, from time to time, by Order in Council, make regulations for the following purposes:
   (a) providing for the implementation of objectives included in conservation management strategies, conservation management plans, and national park management plans pursuant to section 244(5):
   (b) regulating or prohibiting activities or conduct by members of the public in a Tōpuni:
   (c) creating offences in respect of the contravention of any regulations made pursuant to paragraph (b), and providing for the imposition of fines not exceeding $5,000 for those offences.
+(2) Regulations under this section are secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements).

 ### 246 Bylaws
-The Minister of Conservation may, upon the recommendation of Te Rūnanga o Ngāi Tahu, make bylaws for the following purposes:
+(1) The Minister of Conservation may, upon the recommendation of Te Rūnanga o Ngāi Tahu, make bylaws for the following purposes:
   (a) providing for the implementation of objectives included in conservation management strategies, conservation management plans, and national park management plans pursuant to section 244(5):
   (b) regulating or prohibiting activities or conduct by members of the public in a Tōpuni:
   (c) creating offences in respect of the contravention of any bylaws made pursuant to paragraph (b), and providing for the imposition of fines not exceeding $1,000 for those offences.
+(2) Bylaws under this section are secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements).

 ### 247 Existing classification of Tōpuni
 Notwithstanding the declaration of a Tōpuni by section 238 or the revocation of a Tōpuni pursuant to section 248, the purpose or classification of the area in which a Tōpuni is located as a national park, conservation area, or reserve is not overridden.